Zack Short Preview, Player Props: Tigers vs. White Sox

-On Sunday, Zack Short (hitting .167 in his past 10 games) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 2:10 PM ET.
+On Saturday, Zack Short (.233 on-base percentage in past 10 games, 58 points below season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
+First pitch is at 6:10 PM ET.

+He had a hitless showing in his most recent game (0-for-3) against the Yankees.

 Zack Short Game Info & Props vs. the White Sox